nurandi/movieRelease/README.md

 The bot has has two main functionalities that run serially:

 + **Scrape**: Check if there is new movie added into IMDB calendar.
-If so, scrape movie detail (up to 3 movies daily) and store the data into MongoDB collection.
+If so, scrape movie detail (up to 3 movies once) and store the data into MongoDB collection.
 + **Tweet**: If there is movie that released today, post new twitter status consist of movie title, description and its IMDB URL.

 Creator: [@nurandi](https://www.twitter.com/nurandi)